Jim McEntire, Chair 2015

-Commissioner McEntire's community service includes board membership for the Boys and Girls Club of the Olympic Peninsula, and past presidencies of the Olympic Peninsula Chapter of the Military Officers Association of America and the Peninsula Rifle and Pistol Club; and membership in the Sequim Sunrise Rotary Club.
+Commissioner McEntire's community service includes membership in the Sequim Sunrise Rotary Club, past board membership for the Boys and Girls Club of the Olympic Peninsula, and past presidencies of the Olympic Peninsula Chapter of the Military Officers Association of America and the Peninsula Rifle and Pistol Club.

 He and his wife Sherry live north of Sequim.
-He has three grown children and six grandchildren.
+He has three grown children and seven grandchildren.